duncanhunter/Enterprise-Angular-Applications-With-NgRx-and-Nx-Book/8-layout-lib-and-behaviorsubjects.md

 ---
 description: >-
-  In this section me make a reusable Layout and a BehaviorSubject to share User state
+  In this section we make a reusable Layout and a BehaviorSubject to share User state
 ---